vib-tcp/nextflow-workshop/README.md

 **Extra exercise 1**

 Complete the `nextflow.config`, `standard.config` and `params.yaml` files in the `exercises/04_configs/` folder.
-These config files should accompany the script `exercises/04_configs/RNAseq.nf`.
-Move into this directory (`cd exercises/04_configs`) and run the commmand to run this pipeline: `nextflow run RNAseq.nf -profile standard,apptainer -params-file params.yaml`.
+These config files should accompany the script `exercises/04_configs/main.nf`.
+Move into this directory (`cd exercises/04_configs`) and run the commmand to run this pipeline: `nextflow run main.nf -profile standard,apptainer -params-file params.yaml`.

 ****************